maniospas/Blombly/docs/material/typeless.md

 that exemplify data accepted by various interfaces.
 Operations that are expecting base primitives as inputs can cast their inputs or outputs to the desired primitive types.
-Thus, either structs are monads that can be converted to the desired base type or an error occurs.
+This way, structs serve as monads that can be converted to the base type - or create an error in the process.

-The following example consists of a short library, a main file showcasing practical usage, and a test file.
-There, tests ensure data type correctness by detecting any potential deviation from expected behavior, such as if `super.z` was wrongly typed in the addition.
-At the same time, casting to floats ensures that operations are properly conducted.
+The following example consists of a short demonstration of those concepts.
+In particular it acknowledges that -in the whole program- it would make sense for `other.x` and `other.y` to be more complicated structs instead of a float.
+Ignoring what data they may actually contain, it tries to enforce a conversion into a float.
+This ensures that the `other`
+struct is converted the needed format and moves the burden of the conversion to the latter.

 ```java